-1.2.
+1.4.
 Subject

 Article 119(1) of the SOGL provides an exhaustive list of the methodologies and conditions to be developed in the LFC block operational agreement.
-According to Article 119(1) of the SOGL, the methodologies and conditions according to paragraph a, d e, f, i, j, m, n (Table 1) are not relevant for the ELIA LFC block :
+According to Article 119(1) of the SOGL, the methodologies and conditions according to paragraph a, d e, f, g, i, j, k, m and n (Table 1) are without application in the ELIA LFC block:

-- Elements under a., d., e., f., j. and m.
-SOGL are not applicable since ELIA is the only TSO in the ELIA LFC Block, or due to the fact that the LFC Block consists in only one LFC area. - The element under i. is not applicable as RR is currently not applied in the ELIA LFC Block. - Element under n. is not applicable as reserve exchange for FRR or RR is currently not applied in the ELIA LFC block.
+- Elements under a., d., e. and j. are not applicable since ELIA is the only TSO in the ELIA LFC Block, or due to the fact that the LFC Block consists in only one LFC area. - The element under f. is not applicable as ELIA does not apply additional requirements on technical infrastructure other as defined in the SAOA following Article 151(2) of the SOGL. - The element under m. is not applicable as ELIA does not apply additional limits on the exchange on FCR with other LFC blocks other as the limit specified in Article 163(2) of the SOGL. - The element under i. is not applicable as RR is currently not applied in the ELIA LFC Block. - The element under n. is not applicable as reserve exchange for FRR or RR is currently not applied in the ELIA LFC block.